-Most motorcycle riders should steer away from ethanol-blended fuels, at least in the long term.
+Most motorcycle riders should steer away from ethanol-blended fuels, at least in the long term, as it may not be suitable.

 Ethanol is a type of alcohol produced by fermentation of sugarcane or grain.
 In Australia, ethanol content in unleaded fuel is limited to 10% (E10) but some countries use 85% or even higher.